-The upcoming Amazon Synod of Bishops, October 6-27, has generated a lot of controversy, much of it dealing with the prospect of "married men of virtue" in the Amazon region being ordained as priests.
-That, and much more, is discussed in the synod's working document.
+The Amazon Synod of Bishops took place October 6-27.
+It generated a lot of controversy, much of it dealing with the prospect of "married men of virtue" in the Amazon region being ordained as priests.
+That, and much more, was discussed in the synod's working document.

-There is a larger issue, however, that poses a real dilemma for the Church: how to respect the culture of indigenous peoples while at the same time acknowledging inherent deficiencies in it.
-An even bigger problem is coming to terms with the logical prescriptions for progress and the antimodernist vision of the working document on this subject.
+If there was one issue that posed a real dilemma for the bishops it was this: How to respect the culture of indigenous peoples while at the same time acknowledging inherent deficiencies in it.
+An even bigger problem was coming to terms with the logical prescriptions for progress and the antimodernist vision of the working document on this subject.

 Cardinal Jorge Urosa Savino notes the working document "seems to consider the Indians or original peoples and culture as the whole of the Amazonian population, not taking into account the urban and criollas (white and mixed-race) population of cities and towns."
-The Venezuelan cardinal is correct.
-I would go even further.

-Sociologist Steven Goldberg, in his landmark book, The Inevitability of Patriarchy, which explained why every society in the history of the world has been ruled by men, noted that there has never been an "Amazonian society."
+Similarly, it should be noted that there has never been an "Amazonian society."
 What exists in the hinterlands of Brazil, and nearby territories, are mostly tribes.
-It is these tribal peoples that the working document addresses.Who are these people?
+It is these tribal peoples that the working document addressed.

+Who are these people?
 Are they primitive, at least by our Western standards?
 The working document finds the terms "savages" and "primitive" to be an example of "contempt for the people and customs of the Amazon territory."
 To be sure, racists have seized on such terms as a way to denigrate the people in this part of the world, but is it accurate to say that such terminology is inherently racist?

-I raise this question because many social scientists would find fault with such a dismissive attitude.
+This question must be raised because many social scientists would find fault with such a dismissive attitude.
 No anthropologist did more to challenge the conventional wisdom of the noble savage-in the Amazon region-than Napoleon Chagnon.
 His book, Yanomami: The Fierce People, detailed how incredibly violent these Indians were.
 "Yanomami life was one of 'incessant warfare,'" he said.
 In fact, "men who killed were more highly esteemed and had more wives and children than men who did not."